ithombs/ChessWeb/README.md

 This project is mostly a sandbox for prototyping, sketching out, and implementing various pieces of functionality that I come across that interest me.
 Points of interest within the project are as follows:

--Basic usage of Spring functionality
+1. Basic usage of Spring functionality

---Login security
+..*Login security..

---User management
+..*User management..

---Web socket usage
+..*Web socket usage..

---CRUD functionality via JPA and Hibernate
+..*CRUD functionality via JPA and Hibernate..

---Aspect oriented programming
+..*Aspect oriented programming..

 -Simple AI
 --Min-Max algorithm based AI as chess opponent